codeict/GLChess/README.md

 ### Possible updates
 As of 4/4/19 <br>
-1.The games still doesnt support pawn empassiant move so we hope to introduce that soon<br>
+1. Parallel Processing with Iterative Deepening to improve efficiency.
-2.A proper graphical interface menu to make it more user friendly
+2. A graphical interface menu to make it more user friendly.
+3. Support for En Passant's Move.

 Please feel free to suggest improvements